WA Marine Warning and Forecast

 URGENT - MARINE WEATHER MESSAGE

-Saturday.
-Seas 5 ft.
-Second very strong ebb current of 6.45 kt
+Friday.
+Seas 4 to 5 ft.
+Very strong ebb current of 6.71 kt at

 * WHERE...In the Main Channel of the Columbia River Bar.